Humid Wednesday with temps in the near 90s; chance for afternoon storm

-The 90s return on Thursday and the humidity drops just a little.
-It will be mainly dry with a chance for an isolated shower or thunderstorm.
+The humidity drops a little Thursday and Friday but it will remain hot.
 Friday we are dry with plenty of sunshine before we bring back the chance for some showers over the weekend.

 FORECAST DETAILS: